These are the best places to travel this summer

 Planning tip: There is a $2 fee per bike to access the lake from Sand Harbor, but there’s no need to pay if you find one of a handful of free lake access footpaths along the way.

-5. Explore the endless miles of the Tahoe Rim Trail
+4. Explore the endless miles of the Tahoe Rim Trail

-7. Catch a festival or local event
+5. Catch a festival or local event

 With venues as varied as breweries, beaches and casinos, Tahoe attracts world-class as well as home-grown entertainment.
 Thespians and literary buffs will be hard-pressed to find a finer setting for theater than the Lake Tahoe Shakespeare Festival at Sand Harbor.
-This summer festival draws crowds of over 33,000 each year to enjoy the lakeside atmosphere with live music performances taking place under the stars.
+This summer festival draws crowds of over 33,000 each year to enjoy the lakeside atmosphere with performances under the stars.
 Costumed revelry continues in late August at the Valhalla Renaissance Faire, which brings jousting and live music to the Tahoe Valley Campground.
 Winter brings Snowfest, complete with live music, a parade, competitions and ice sculptures in late February or early March.

-Planning tip: If you’re visiting in late spring, keep an eye on ski resort websites for end-of-season hi-jinks.
+Planning tip: If you’re visiting in late spring, keep an eye on ski resort websites for end-of-season hijinks.
 One of the best is the annual pond skimming contest at Palisades, where costumed skiers attempt to launch themselves across a pool.

-8. Spend a sunny day at Pope Beach
+6. Spend a sunny day at Pope Beach

-Beaches are among the best free things to do in Lake Tahoe.
 The golden sands and crystalline waters of Pope Beach wouldn’t be out of place in SoCal.
 With the dreamy backdrop of the snow-streaked Sierra Mountains, its appeal is increased by its accessibility, with concessions, shade and bathrooms.
 Three miles west of South Lake Tahoe, the parking lot ($10 per vehicle) stretches the length of the beach, so no matter where you park, you'll be close to a short wooded trail that leads to nearly a mile of sandy beach.
 The beach is accessible via the mixed-use paved Pope-Baldwin Bike Path.

 Planning tip: The beach has picnic tables and barbecues at regular intervals.
 But if you don’t want to pack a meal, there are food trucks nearby.